 capital markets; disclosure; financial reporting; innovation; technology firms

-Lisa is a 2nd year PhD student in the Management Department at The Wharton School.
-Her research interests lie at the intersection of emerging markets, corporate strategy and knowledge flow.
+Lisa is a PhD student in the Management Department at the Wharton School.
+Her research interests lie at the intersection of corporate strategy, organizational learning and internationalization of emerging market firms.
+Before coming to Wharton, she graduated with honors with a BA in Philosophy from Harvard College and worked as an investment banker in London and Hong Kong.

 emerging markets; mergers & acquisitions; corporate strategy; organizational learning